What are Nucleic Acids?

 - transfer RNA (t-RNA)

 - Nucleic acids are responsible for the transmission of inherent characters from parent to the offspring.

-- They are responsible for synthesis of protein in our body
+- They are responsible for the synthesis of protein in our body

 - DNA fingerprinting is a method used by forensic experts to determine paternity.
 It is also used for identification of criminals.
 It has also played a major role in studies regarding biological evolution and genetics.

 To learn more about other functions of nucleic acids download BYJU’S- The Learning App.